 With these 5 insider tips, you’ll spend more time sipping Rum Runners and less time sitting in traffic.

-Lake Tahoe traffic ebbs and flows depending on the season, day of the week, and road conditions.
-Most times, it’s no big deal.
-Other times—especially in summer—it can give rush hour in downtown Los Angeles a run for its money.
+Tahoe traffic can get pretty bad at times, often giving rush hour in downtown Los Angeles a run for its money.
 And those are the times when you’ll be glad you have these five Tahoe traffic hacks stashed in your backpack.

 Lakeside Marina is located in the heart of south shore’s casino and entertainment action on Lakeshore Blvd and is within walking distance of The Heavenly Village.
 Lakeside Marina also offers parasailing, jet ski rentals, boat rentals, kayaks, and stand-up paddleboard rentals among other fun stuff.
 Free parking is at 4041 Lakeshore Boulevard at South Lake Tahoe on the California side.

 Camp Rich Marina is at our resort on the southwest corner of the lake—the closest resort to Emerald Bay.
 From the port, you can grab some grub and a famous Rum Runner cocktail from The Beacon Bar & Grill, relax on the beach, or go for a ride on our bike trails.
 The marina has boat rentals, jet ski rentals, kayak rentals, stand-up paddle rentals, fuel, Rum Runner cruises, and moorings.
 Parking is $12 per vehicle at 1900 Jameson Beach Road at South Lake Tahoe on the California side (validated if you spend $35 at The Beacon or the Marina).